Les Costello: Death and legacy

-At a Flying Fathers game in Kincardine in 2002, Costello had a puck get stuck in his skates, making him fall backward and hit his head on the ice.
+During a Flying Fathers hockey game in Kincardine in 2002, Costello had a puck stuck in his skates, making him fall backward and hit his head on the ice.
 Still feeling unwell the following day, he was admitted to hospital, where he slipped into a coma and died a week later on December 10.

 As his parish was unable to accommodate the crowds expected for his funeral, the service was held in Timmins' McIntyre Arena.
 Thousands from all over the country were reputed to have been at the funeral.
 Timmins native Shania Twain stated tribute to Costello:

 Father Costello has been there for my family many times over the years.
 Whether it was to find my grandmother a second-hand fridge; marry my parents; give our family funeral services – including our beloved Mom and Dad; or just plain joining in on a good joke.
 He's always quick to smile and share his zest for life.
 The goodness of God is with this very special man and he shares that spirit with everyone around him.
 We all love him.

 Writer and politician Charlie Angus published a biography of Costello, Les Costello: Canada's Flying Father, in 2005.

 A foundation to raise funds for food banks, homeless shelters, and other anti-poverty charities in Northern Ontario was also launched in Costello's memory the same year.
-As well, a major street in the city's Schumacher neighbourhood was renamed Father Costello Drive.
-The hockey arena in the town of Cobalt, Ontario is named for Father Costello.
+A major street in the city's Schumacher neighbourhood was renamed Father Costello Drive.
+The hockey arena in the town of Cobalt is named for Father Costello.

 Costello was posthumously inducted into the Timmins Sports Heritage Hall of Fame in 2014, and a 36-inch bronze statue was erected there in his honour in April 2024.